-The list of current members of the Society’s Panel of Visiting Conductors can be downloaded in A4 or as an A5 booklet.
+The list of current members of the Society’s Panel of Visiting Conductors can be downloaded in A4.

 - Annual visit: Each Branch of the Society of Recorder Players is entitled to claim financial support from the Society towards some of the costs of one visit in each year commencing 1st September from a member of the Society’s Panel of Visiting Conductors.
 The Branch should normally make payment direct to the Visiting Conductor and then claim appropriate reimbursement from the Society.